By Susanna Kalnes, Senior Associate

 The job title “public relations executive” consistently appears on the top 10 most stressful jobs in America list, right up there with enlisted military personnel, firefighter, and taxi driver.
 I can’t say this surprises me all that much after spending nearly 15 years in PR, often having to excuse myself from the Thanksgiving dinner table to accommodate a timely media request or wake up at 4 a.m. to ensure proper delivery of updated talking points.
 Not to be too dramatic, but the PR profession has a tendency to either make or break people, and unless you take full control of your emotions and get your anxiety levels in check, you may get swallowed up by the stress.

-Realizing this very early on in my career, I turned to the gym as an outlet for releasing stress, as many people do.
+Realizing this very early on in my career, I turned to using double end boxing bags at the gym as an outlet for releasing stress, as many people do.
 By experimenting with various forms of exercise, I quickly found my “happy place” in Tuesday night cardio kickboxing class at my local club.
 And while this was a speedy way to an endorphin release, it was also putting high-impact stress on my body, which was only adding to my overall stress.

 I’ve been an avid “yogi” for the past two years and I’ve never been more calm than I am today, which is pretty amazing considering the fact that my career has only progressed during that same timeline.
 I attribute this, in part, to additional years of experience and truly being an expert in my field.
 But I also believe the lessons I have learned by practicing yoga regularly have somehow weaved their way into my workplace subconscious.